realhirak/review-my-twa/README.md

 A lightweight JavaScript library that helps Trusted Web Activities (TWA) collect more Play Store reviews by showing a non-intrusive in-app review dialog.
 Ideal for PWA developers publishing to the Play Store using TWA.

+## 🧠 Features

+* ✅ Detects if app is running as a TWA (`isTWA`)
+* ✅ Shows a Play Store review prompt after a configurable number of days
+* ✅ Automatically show the pop-up again after 7 days when user clicks **Maybe later** or outside pop-up.
+* ✅ Simple, lightweight, and dependency-free
+* ✅ Supports light, dark, and system themes
+* ✅ Designed for real-world TWA deployment

 ## ✅ Prerequisites

 Before using **Review My TWA**, make sure your web app meets the following requirements: